octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.6 - 2024-03-13 =
+* Cater for really long image URLs in Rex format with no ext.
+Often the case when they send watermarked images
+* Don't import media in the XML or CSV format if no media mapping has been configured

 = 2.1.5 - 2024-03-12 =
 * Append disclaimer to descriptions imported from Rex